 Though they had two young boys in tow and a daughter on the way, Dana and Steve decided to live more in less space.
 "Our previous home was 2,700 square feet, but we lived in two rooms about 90 percent of the time," Dana says.
 "We wanted a smaller house that we could mold to our family's needs."

 Keeping the 1,600-square-foot footprint, the couple opened up the kitchen, widened doorways, raised ceilings and made rooms do double (or triple) duty.
-"It's not our dream house," Dana says, "but rather the house in which to pursue our dreams."

 2) No Room for Clutter "We don't have space to keep extra things, so this gives us an excuse to say no when a family member tries to give us stuff."

 Comfort Zone A no-fuss living room indulges kid-centric chilling.
-"Everything in the room is meant to be sat on or have feet put on," Dana says.
+"Everything in the room is meant to be sat on or have feet put on," Dana said.
 Wood and leather forgive wear and tear, as does a shag rug atop sisal.

 Personal Touch Dana and Steve painted the fireplace brick white and designed a plank bump-out for the TV.